nanoc/nanoc.app/content/docs/troubleshooting.md

 The text could be in the correct encoding, but nanoc or the browser interpret it wrongly.

 nanoc’s output is always UTF-8, so the output files should not declare a different encoding.
-For example, having `<meta charset="iso-8859-1">` at the top of files in output/ is wrong: it should be `<meta charset="utf-8">` instead.
+For example, having `<meta charset="iso-8859-1">` at the top of files in <span class="filename">output/</span> is wrong: it should be `<meta charset="utf-8">` instead.
 You should also ensure that your web server sends the right `Content-Type`.

 ### Wrong input encoding